flopezag/tutorials.secured-OrionLD/docs/index.md

 ### Standard Concepts of Identity Management

-The following common objects are found with the **Keyrock** Identity Management database:
+The following common objects are found with the **FIWARE Keyrock - Identity Management** database:

 - **User**, any signed-up user able to identify themselves with an eMail and password.
 Users can be assigned rights individually or as a group.